mythril-forge/homebrew-spells/spells/level-2/flame-arrows.md

 ---

 ## Description
-You touch a bundle of nine shots of ammunition and imbue them with elemental flame.
-They become flaming shots for the duration.
+You touch a battery of nine projectiles and imbue them with elemental power, which lasts for the duration.
-The flaming shots can be contained in a pouch, thong, quiver, or any other mode of storage.
-The flaming shots affected must all be the same type, such as bolts or arrows.
+Each projectile must be fungible with the others.
-You or someone else can take a flaming shot and use it in a Ranged Weapon Attack.
+You or someone else can take a projectile and use it in a Weapon Attack.
-It must be used normally with a weapon that takes the flaming shot's original form as ammunition.
+A projectile can be used normally with a weapon that normally expends ammunition of that kind.
+It can also be used as an improvised weapon (unless it's already a weapon).
+In either case, a projectile has the following properties:
+- A projectile is considered magical (if it isn't already).
-An attack with a flaming shot deals an extra `1d6` fire damage.
+- A projectile deals an extra `1d8` fire damage on a hit.

-The magic on a flaming shot dissipates after it is used in an attack, and reverts to its original form.
+The magic on a projectile dissipates after it is used in an attack.
-The spell ends when there are no more flaming shots affected by its magic, or if you cast it again.
-You can dismiss the magic on any number of flaming shots at any time (no action required).
+You can dismiss the magic on any number of projectiles at any time (no action required).
+The spell immediately ends if it is cast again before its duration expires, or if there are no more projectiles affected by its magic.
+The projectiles lose this magic once the spell ends.

 ## At Higher Levels
-When you cast this spell using a spell slot of 3rd level or higher, the number of pieces of ammunition you can affect with this spell increases by three for each slot level above 2nd.
+When you cast this spell using a spell slot of 3rd level or higher, the number of projectiles that you can affect with this spell increases by three for each slot level above 2nd.

 ---